Learn more about the issues

 Solutions are already out there.
 Our center makes them happen.

 In the fight against climate change, no single solution can address all the needs that arise.
 Together, both tested solutions and emerging ideas play a role in improving the resilience of our communities while improving the livelihoods and health of all people.
 While mitigation strategies directly reduce the progression of climate change, adaptation (preparing for and coping with life in a changing climate) addresses the real impacts of climate change that we are experiencing now.
 Fortunately, many mitigation strategies also strengthen our health and our ability to adapt.
 For example, promoting cleaner energy sources to reduce climate-warming emissions has the added health benefit of reducing our exposure to pollutants.
-Similarly, increasing active transportation methods like bicycling reduces emissions from cars, and improves our health by promoting physical activity, which can prevent heart disease and obesity.
+Similarly, increasing active transportation methods like bicycling reduces emissions from cars and improves our health by promoting physical activity, which can prevent heart disease and obesity.

-Many of these near-term solutions are already well-studied, and need to be put into action.
+Many of these near-term solutions are already well-studied and need to be put into action.
 In fact, many countries throughout the world have climate response plans in place, but most have not been able to implement these plans for a variety of reasons.
 Common barriers to action range from insufficient funding to a lack of technical capacity.
 At the Center for Healthy Climate Solutions, we look to make these solutions actionable.
 Successful development and adaptation will require coordinating between stakeholders, prioritizing sustainability, contextualizing our solutions in local communities and geographies, and working across sectors.

 Prioritizing vulnerable populations strengthens our adaptation response.